 Don’t panic.
 We’ve got you covered.
 Getting WordPress stuck in maintenance mode is quite common and it has happened to us too.
 The panic and frustration trying to get the site back up and running, worrying about losing visitors and revenue – we’ve been through it!

 The good news in all this is that we can help you fix it and prevent it in the future.

 - Why your WordPress site stuck in maintenance mode

 - What you can do to prevent it from happening again

 If you need to fix your website immediately, skip ahead to find out the different solutions to fix the problem of being stuck in maintenance mode.
 We strongly recommend taking a backup if you can before you proceed with fixing the issue on your site.

-Why Is Your Site Stuck In Maintenance Mode?
+Why Is Your WordPress Stuck In Maintenance Mode?

 Understanding why your site is stuck can speed up the process of finding the right solution.
-We’ve addressed the different reasons why your site gets stuck in maintenance below.
+We’ve addressed the different reasons why your WordPress site is stuck in maintenance mode below.